Welcome to LPS Nursery

 Headteachers - Mrs Lynch and Mrs Rees

-EYFS Co-ordinator - Mrs Bristow
+EYFS Assistant Headteacher - Mrs Bristow

 Rabbits

-Class Teachers: Barbara Brown
+Class Teachers: Lisa Bufton and Barbara Brown

-Jakki Watkins (Nursery Nurse NNEB) & Naomi Harris (Nursery Nurse NNEB)
+Michelle Wright (Nursery Nurse NNEB) & Naomi Harris (Nursery Nurse NNEB)

-Speech and Language Teaching Assistant: Mrs Lloyd
+Speech and Language Teaching Assistants: Mrs Lloyd and Mrs Newman

 Dates for your diaries